Nikhil4795/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-A basic multiple sentiment analysis logic's used
+A basic multiple sentiment analysis logic's used scripts